Marty Mayberry: Background

 where he attended Byron Bay High School.
 By 2009, he resided in Queensland, and was living in Yeerongpilly, Queensland by 2010.
 In June 2010, he married a woman he met at a music festival.

 Following a high school ski trip when he was in year 11, Mayberry contracted meningococcal disease at the age of 16, and this resulted in double below the knee amputations.
 He was in a coma for two weeks as a result of the disease, and, when he woke up at Byron Bay Hospital, learned his legs had been amputated.
 One of the things that motivated him to keep going during rehabilitation was the opportunity for sports.

 Mayberry studied health sciences at Griffith University, and medicine at the University of Sydney.
 He went into medicine partly because of his illness during high school.
-He relocated to Sydney with his fiancé to do so not long before the start of the 2009—2010 ski season.
+He relocated to Sydney with his fiancée to do so not long before the start of the 2009–2010 ski season.
 In August 2010, he was the opening speaker at the Amanda Young Foundation Meningococcal Conference, and in 2010 and 2011, worked part-time at the Kids Research Institute at the Children's Hospital at Westmead, where he was in contact with "Robert Booy in his research on the psycho-social impact of meningococcal B on families."
 He wrote up his experiences in dealing with meningococcal infection in the Journal of Paediatrics and Child Health.

-He lives by Gandhi's quote "Be the change you want to see in the world".
+Mayberry lived by Gandhi's quote "Be the change you want to see in the world".
+He died in Brisbane on 18 December 2024, at the age of 38.